MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 **Access permissions**

-The Jira Data Center Microsoft Graph connector supports data visible to Only people with access to this data source (recommended) or Everyone.
+The Jira Data Center Microsoft 365 Copilot connector supports data visible to Only people with access to this data source (recommended) or Everyone.
 If you choose Everyone, indexed data appears in the search results for all users.

 > [!NOTE]
 > The Jira Data Center Copilot connector enforces access control based on Jira's native permission models to prevent oversharing of sensitive issue content.
 When indexing issues, the connector applies a hierarchical evaluation similar to Jira's internal permission logic.
 This ensures only authorized users can discover content via Copilot.
 The image below illustrates the evaluation logic that determines access rights to Jira issues.